 I also read books and showed my kids movies beforehand the give them context of people, history, and places so they’d appreciate the places we’d be visiting.
 Some movies suggestions for England (a little something for everyone, depending on your audience) include: Miss Potter (The Lake District, London), Amazing Grace, Young Victoria, BBC Pride and Prejudice, Mary Poppins, Night at the Museum 3, and The Great Muppet Caper.
 Books I’d recommend for younger kids include This is London, Paddington Bear, and A Walk in London.
 If you have any other movies or books to recommend, leave them in the comments.

 3- Travel light.
 So many reasons for this!
 First of all: practical.
 Houses, cars, everything is on a smaller scale in Europe.
 It was tricky even finding a car that would accommodate the 6 of us, let alone our luggage as well.
 We knew there wouldn’t be a lot of luggage space in the car and we’d be on the road a lot.
 I brought one small roller suitcase for things we needed protected.
-Everyone else had a simple duffle bag with a few pockets.
+Everyone else had a simple, inexpensive duffel bag with a few pockets.
 Not fancy ones.
 They could condense smaller to all fit in the tight space in our car.
 And we ended up only taking carry-on items which made it easier for air travel too.

 It’s so nice now that electronic devices are so portable and can carry a lot of uploaded movies, music, books, games, etc for those inevitable periods of travel and waiting.
 I didn’t even bring my lap top – just a tablet and a portable bluetooth keyboard.
 I also invested in a smaller mirrorless SLR camera so that I didn’t have to lug around my big camera.